 A prepaid debit card or credit card is one which you load up with cash before you use it to pay for or buy anything.
 In this way the provider is not giving you credit, so there are less onerous demands when you apply.
 You do not need to have a credit check or reference, and the application process is quicker and easier.
+Checkout our guide to the best Indian international debit cards.
 You activate the card and then transfer money to the card from your bank account, or by some other means.
 Once this has cleared you are able to use the card at Mastercard and Visa accepted shops to buy what you wish.

 What is the difference between a Virtual debit card and a Plastic debit card?